-Sarah is a Webster University graduate who earned her Bachelor’s degree in Psychology and Women and Gender Studies in May 2017.
-She is currently enrolled as a Master’s student in Webster University’s Counseling Program with an emphasis on Clinical Mental Health and has a projected graduation date of May 2020.
-Sarah is half Omani and half American.
-She is originally from Muscat, Oman, and moved to Saint Louis in Summer of 2011 to further her education and reconnect with her mother’s culture.
-As part of her field experience within the Master’s program, Sarah is under the clinical supervision of Amanda Fondow, MA, LPC, R-DMT.
+Sarah is a Counselor in Training who will earn her Master’s in Counseling degree from Webster University in May 2020.
+Sarah is half Omani and half American, and moved to St. Louis in 2011 to further her education and reconnect with her mother’s culture.
+She is currently under the clinical supervision of Amanda Fondow, MA, LPC, R-DMT.

 Sarah has an integrated approach when it comes to her theoretical orientation.
-As an advocate of Humanistic and Existential theories, she believes her clients are innately good, have free will, and that there is meaning to everything in our lives.
-Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Acceptance and Commitment Therapy (ACT) are other theories Sarah utilizes in her counseling tool box.
+At the core, she is an advocate of Humanistic and Existential theory as she believes her clients deserve respect, are innately good, have free will, and that there is essentially meaning and connection to everything in our lives.
+She also uses a Cognitive Behavioral Therapy (CBT) approach to challenge irrational core beliefs, values, and stories clients have internalized based on their lived experiences.
+Dialectical Behavioral Therapy (DBT), and Acceptance and Commitment Therapy (ACT) are other theories Sarah utilizes in her counseling toolbox.